timeoutdigital/timeout-tools/README.md

 This:

 - Clones the app into `<branch_name>--<app>`
-- Installs python version from repos `PYTHON_VERSION` file using pyenv
+- Installs python version specified in repos `PYTHON_VERSION` file, using pyenv
 - Creates a pyenv virtualenv named `<app>-<version>`
-- Installs requirements.txt and requirements-dev.txt if it exists, in the virtualenv
+- Installs requirements.txt (and requirements-dev.txt if it exists) in the virtualenv
 - Creates `.python-version` file for pyenv-virtualenv to read
 - Runs `pre-commit install`